FaztWeb/pern-stack/README.md

 git clone https://github.com/FaztWeb/pern-stack
 ```

+### Development

+In order to execute the project in development, you can use docker-compose to create the postgresql database and the pgadmin client:

-to run the backend you can use docker:
+to run the database you can use docker:

 ```
-cd server
-docker-compose up
+docker compose up -d
 ```

+this command will create the database and the pgadmin client in the following ports:

+- Database: localhost:5432
+- Pgadmin: localhost:8080

-to run the frontend:
+Then to run the frontend:

 ```
 cd client
-npm start
+npm run dev
 ```